chakri42/EduLabs/Security-ISV/Barracuda_WAF_on_Azure.md

 - Microsoft Azure Subscription with admin credentials.

 - Azure Quick-start template **Barracuda-waf-solution** needs to be deployed successfully in the subscription

-### Instructions
+## Task 1: Getting started with the environment

 1.	**Launch** the Edge browser and **Navigate** to https://portal.azure.com.